donomii/brk/README.md

 This is a UDP message-passing library that is capable of retrying messages that timeout.
 It works at the message level, rather than turning the connections into streams.
 You send a chunk of bytes to the other end, and sometime later, they receive a buffer of bytes.

+## Features

+Send a message to any IP address or port without having to _open_ a connection.
+Retry failed messages for a period of time.

 ## Install

 	go get -u github.com/donomii/Brk